siddiqus/expressive/README.md

 # Expressive
 **Expressive** is a NodeJS REST API framework built on ExpressJs, bootstrapped with conventions to minimize code.
 Features include:
   - Templated Routing
+    - Write APIs with declarative endpoints (including nested endpoints) easily
   - Pluggable middleware
+    - Just like Express, inject own middleware functions
   - API validation using Express Validator [https://github.com/express-validator/express-validator]
+    - Validate each endpoint with Express Validator functions, and error messages will be automatically sent in the response.
   - Centralized error handling
+    - All errors thrown in controller functions will go into one user-defined error middleware function (can be defined with app constructor)
   - Doc generation through Swagger ([https://swagger.io/])
+    - Each endpoint can have an associated doc using Swagger syntax (JSON/JS), making doc writing easier and distributed.
+    - Swagger doc can be viewed in development at http://localhost:8080/docs

 ## Quickstart
 Here is a basic example: